shapedthought/vcli/user_guide.md

 ## Get

-With get pass the endpoint that you want to get data from after the API version number.
+With "get" pass the endpoint that you want to get data from after the API version number.
 The response is always json unless you pass the --yaml flag.

+    vcli get jobs

+## Post

+With "post" if the endpoint does not need data sent, then simply enter the end of the URL

+    vcli post jobs/57b3baab-6237-41bf-add7-db63d41d984c/start

+If the endpoint requires data then use the -f flag with the path to a JSON file.

+    vcli post jobs -f job_data.json

+The result body will be printed to stdout.

 ### Example